PimWR/Demcom_Festival_Scheduler_HOU/README.md

 All 1100+ Demcon employees are attending this festival.
 Make sure you plan ahead, because you have little time to go from one to the next, as you can see in the preview ;)

-Click the image below to see the preview:
+Click the below to see the preview video:

 [![preview_festival](img/play_preview.png)]( https://drive.google.com/file/d/1wzf1vK6FQn2MKWZ9W07eOYgYbjpq0Thf/view?usp=sharing )